 The map below shows entry points, street names, and the location of government and non-government organisations, sporting grounds and amenities.

 To view a larger map, download the map (PDF 2.1MB).

 The Companion Animals Act which stipulates that dogs must be leashed in public places and sets a maximum of 4 dogs per owner (or person in charge) in public places, has applied to all accessible areas of Callan Park, including its open space and foreshores, since the Act’s introduction in 1998.
 Inner West Council, as the relevant local authority, is the body responsible for administering this Act in Callan Park.

-Designated off-leash areas in Callan Park are restricted to the 3 sporting grounds when organised sporting activities are not taking place and following the Council off-leash maps.
-See signage at each sporting ground for more information.
+Designated off-leash areas in Callan Park are available at the three sporting grounds – Balmain Road Sports, Waterfront Drive Sports, and Glover Street Sports when organised sporting activities are not taking place and following the council off-leash maps at these areas.

 Activities, events and ceremonies in Callan Park

 Private non-commercial and non-for-profit community events and ceremonies in Callan Park will be considered on application.

 Commercial activities are not permitted within Callan Park, under the Callan Park (Special Provisions) Act 2002.